-There are also programs available for students and families who do not demonstrate financial need.
+Programs are also available for students and families who do not demonstrate financial need.
 The Federal Direct Parent (PLUS) Loan Program, the Federal Direct Unsubsidized Loan Program and the Federal Direct Graduate PLUS Loan allow students and parents of dependent undergraduates, to borrow funds to meet educational expenses.